cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ![topo_multi_link.png](images%2Fmapping_relations%2Ftopo_multi_link.png)

 ### Single link table with relation specific effectivity satellites (Type-E)
-This method reduced the number of link tables, without loosing the flexibility of the multi link approach.
+This method reduced the number of link tables, without losing the flexibility of the multi link approach.
 It suffers from the same "phanton relation" issue as Type-L.
 - the link only contains one reference to each hub but gathers data about all relations
-- for every relation, there must be a separate the link key calculation only using the business key fields for the specific relation
+- for every relation, there must be a separate  link key calculation only using the business key fields for the specific relation
 - every Esat must be loaded once
 - The link and the multi referenced hub needs a load operation for every relation